snakemake-workflows/dna-seq-mtb/config/README.md

 In case of single end primers these are supposed to be located at the left end of a read.
 When primer trimming is enabled, primers have to be defined either directly in the `config.yaml` or in a seperate tsv-file.
 Defining primers directly in the config file is prefered when all samples come from the same primer set.
-In case of different panels, primers have to be set panel-wise in a seperate tsv-file (the path to that tsv can be set in the config under `primers/trimming/tsv`).
+In case of different panels, primers have to be set panel-wise in a seperate tsv-file.
 For each panel the following columns need to be set: `panel`, `fa1` and `fa2` (optional).
 Additionally, for each sample the corresponding panel must be defined in `samples.tsv` (column `panel`).
+If a panel is not provided for a sample, trimming will not be performed on that sample.
 For single primer trimming only, the first entry in the config (respective in the tsv file) needs to be defined.

+# Annotating UMIS

+For annotating UMIs two additional columns in `sample.tsv` must be set:
+* `umi_read`: this can be either of the following options:
+  * `fq1` if the UMIs are part of read 1
+  * `fq2` if the UMIs are part of read 2
+  * `both` if there are UMIs in both paired end reads
+* `umi_len`: Number of bases (UMI length) to be annotated as UMI.